Professional Development Institutes offer CEUs

 Complete session offerings listed below:

 June 20, 2018: 8:00 am – 12:00 pm

 Career construction counseling helps people across life's diverse spectrum use work to actively master what they passively suffer.
 Integrating theory and practice, this session engages participants to both learn and practice career construction counseling and its core method of the career construction interview to increase their knowledge and skills in its use.
 Designed for a general audience.

-Suzanne Savickas, Kent State University; Avenues of Counseling & Mediation, LLC; Steven Antalvari, Kent State University; Marty Apodaca, University of New Mexico, Office of Career Services; Susan Barclay, University of Central Arkansas; William Briddick, South Dakota State University; Kevin Stoltz, University of New Mexico
+Suzanne Savickas, Kent State University, Avenues of Counseling & Mediation, LLC; Mark L. Savickas, Northeast Ohio Medical University; Steven Antalvari, Kent State University; Marty Apodaca, University of New Mexico; Susan Barclay, University of Central Arkansas; Jamie Brant, Meridian HealthCare; William Briddick, South Dakota State University; Evan Faidley, Kent State University; Brian Taber, Oakland University

 In our constantly changing work world, it is essential for students K-12 to know how their attitudes and aptitudes prepare them for lifetime success.
 During this session our team will show and involve you in the ways that this successful program has been integrated in the K-8 Cajon Valley curriculum.

 Amy McCammon, Eddywhere Cooperative, Inc.; Ed Hidalgo, Cajon Valley Union School District

 PDI #4 Theory, Research, and Practice: Chaos Theory of Careers Interactive Training